Reconditioning of pistons

 The entire top surface and ring groove area is first machined off and then rebuilt by either SAW or a combination of SAW and SMAW welding.
 Thereafter, the piston undergoes final machining before galvanic chromium plating or laser cladding of the ring grooves is carried out.
 The last step is grinding of the ring grooves, which completes the full reconditioning process.

 If it is requested by the customer, then we can coat the top of the piston by a protective layer of Inconel.
-This can be a good solution for engines that suffer from rapid hot corrosion at the piston top.
+This can be a good solution for engines that suffer from excessive hot corrosion at the piston top.

 If only the ring grooves are worn and if a piston is in otherwise good condition, then partial reconditioning is possible.
 A precondition is, however, that none of the ring grooves has worn so much that not only the chromium layer but the steel substrate itself has worn.
 In this case, partial reconditioning is not possible and full reconditioning is the only remedy.